Pomona, California: 1880–present

 By the 1880s, the arrival of Coachella Valley water, together with railroad access, made it the western anchor of the citrus-growing region.
 Pomona was officially incorporated on January 6, 1888.

 In the 1920s Pomona was known as the "Queen of the Citrus Belt", with one of the highest per-capita levels of income in the United States.
 In the 1940s it was used as a movie-previewing location for major motion picture studios to see how their films would play to modally middle-class audiences around the country (for which Pomona was at that time viewed as an idealized example).

-Religious institutions are deeply embedded in the history of Pomona.
-There are now more than 120 churches, representing most religions in today's society.
-The historical architectural styles of these churches provide glimpses of European church design and architecture from other eras.

 Pomona Mall was a downtown pedestrian mall, recognized by the Los Angeles Conservancy as an outstanding example of Mid-century modern and modern architecture and design.
 It was completed in 1962, one element in a larger plan of civic improvements covering the whole city.
 The eastern end is now part of the Western University of Health Sciences campus, while the western end now houses numerous art galleries, art studios and restaurants.

 In 2005, Pomona citizens elected Norma Torres, the first woman of Guatemalan heritage to be elected to a mayoral post outside of Guatemala.
 Later, she would become a U.S. congresswoman representing California's 35th congressional district in 2015.

+The Knight Riders Cricket Ground after it opened in 2026.

+On April 22, 2026, construction began on the Knight Riders Cricket Ground, which became the home of the Los Angeles Knight Riders of Major League Cricket.
+The stadium opened on July 1, 2026.
+The stadium will also host the cricket competition at the 2028 Summer Olympics.

 Geography

 Pomona is 30 mi east of Los Angeles in the Pomona Valley, located at (34.060760, −117.755886).
 According to the United States Census Bureau, the city has a total area of 22.964 sqmi, over 99% of it land.

-Pomona is approximately 30 mi east of downtown Los Angeles, 27 mi north of Santa Ana, 26 mi west of Riverside, and 33 mi west of San Bernardino.
+Pomona is approximately 30 mi east of downtown Los Angeles, 26 mi north of Santa Ana, 25 mi west of Riverside, and 32 mi west of San Bernardino.

-Pomona is bordered by the cities of San Dimas on the northwest, La Verne and Claremont on the north, Montclair and Chino on the east, Chino Hills and Diamond Bar on the south, Walnut, South San Jose Hills, and Industry on the southwest, and the unincorporated community of Ramona on the west.
+Pomona is bordered by the cities of San Dimas on the northwest, La Verne and Claremont on the north, Montclair and Chino on the east, Chino Hills and Diamond Bar on the south, Walnut, South San Jose Hills, and Industry on the southwest, and the unincorporated community of Walnut Islands on the west.
 The Los Angeles/San Bernardino county line forms most of the city's southern and eastern boundaries.